Maxx Crosby: Early life

-Maxx Robert Crosby was born in Lapeer, Michigan, and moved to Colleyville, Texas during adolescence.
-The spelling of Crosby's first name comes from how large (11 pounds, 9 ounces) he was at birth.
-He attended Colleyville Heritage High School in Colleyville, Texas.
+Crosby was born on August 22, 1997, in Lapeer, Michigan, and moved to Colleyville, Texas during adolescence.
+The spelling of his first name comes from how large (11 lb 9 oz) he was at birth.
+Crosby attended Colleyville Heritage High School in Colleyville, Texas.

-Crosby's mother, Vera Crosby, is of Serbian and Albanian origin.
-Asked about his Serbian roots on his Instagram account, Crosby replied with najbolji smo, najjaci, Serbian for "we are the best, [we are] the strongest".
+Crosby's mother, Vera, is of Serbian and Albanian origin.
+When asked about his Serbian roots on his Instagram account, Crosby replied with najbolji smo, najjaci, Serbian for 'we are the best, [we are] the strongest'.
 He added an eagle emoticon, the Eagles being a nickname both for the Serbian national sports teams, and for their supporter groups.

 College career

 Crosby played college football at Eastern Michigan from 2015 to 2018.
-Eastern Michigan was the only college football program to give Crosby a scholarship offer.
-Crosby was selected first-team All-MAC in 2017 and 2018.
+Eastern Michigan was the only college football program to give him a scholarship offer.
+He was selected first-team All-MAC in 2017 and 2018.

-He was inducted into the school's Ring of Honor in 2023.
+Crosby was inducted into the school's Ring of Honor in 2023.
 In 2024, the playing field at Rynearson Stadium was renamed "Crosby Field" following a $1 million donation to the program from Crosby.

-On April 14, 2025, Crosby was hired as the assistant general manager of the Eastern Michigan football program, making him the first active NFL player to hold a college football personnel position.